-Persons are entitled to make, vary, or terminate enterprise agreements under the FW Act.
-It is unlawful for a person to coerce or apply undue pressure to another person to agree or not agree to make, vary, extend or terminate a building enterprise agreement.
+People are entitled to make, change or terminate enterprise agreements under the FW Act.
+It’s unlawful for a person to coerce or apply undue pressure to another person to influence them to agree or not agree to make, vary, extend or terminate a building enterprise agreement.

 Membership of unions and industrial associations

 It’s unlawful for a person to coerce another person to:

-- become or not to become, or remain or cease to be, an officer or member of an industrial association; or
+- become or not become or remain or cease to be an officer or member of an industrial association

-- represent or advance the views, claims or interests of an industrial association; or
+- represent or advance the views, claims or interests of an industrial association

-- pay a fee to an industrial association or to someone in lieu of an industrial association; or
+- pay a fee to an industrial association or to someone in lieu of an industrial association

-- comply with a request by an industrial association; or
+- comply with a request by an industrial association

 - take part in industrial action